How to Thicken a Thin Lawn

 Fill the Gaps Fast

-Thin lawns need new grass plants – and our Fast Grow Grass Seed establishes quickly to thicken sparse areas.
+Thin lawns need new grass plants, and our Fast Growing Grass Seed establishes quickly to thicken sparse areas.
 Combined with Pre-Seed Foundation Feed, you’ll see results in weeks, not months.

 Here’s how to transform a sparse lawn into thick, dense grass that crowds out weeds and looks the part.